 The problem with a monkey brain that isn't accustomed to dealing with physical danger is that it tends to accord emotional threats (or imagined ones) with the same sense of danger it would lions, tigers, et al. This can also apply to people with PTSD -- where once the danger was real, but not now.
 Yet the person still reacts as though a social issue is a matter of life or death.

 Much of the NNSD Website is dedicated to showing you how to take the steering wheel back from your monkey brain when it comes to conflicts.

 If you don't want to be controlled by the monkey dance, then YOU need to understand how we are evolutionarily programmed to follow it.
 It is our default setting!
 But it is NOT our only setting.
 Instead of being sucked into an emotional hijacking, you want to be the one in control of yourself and your actions.

 The problem with the monkey brain driving the car is it is entirely too easy to cross a line.
 And this especially true when it comes to crossing the line from self-defense into aggression, anger, illegal brutality, trying to gain self-respect through violence and fighting.
 While your monkey brain is telling you're doing the 'right thing' -- or that what you're IS self-defense -- there is a good chance that you're really doing is letting your monkey brain steer the car.

 And then people wonder why they got into a crash.

 1) Here are some clips of

-see the same dynamics in a high school fight --
+dynamics in a high school fight -- especially the

 2) Now you might argue that certain cold weather squirrels also store food, so doesn't that show they have imagination instead of instincts?
 Well no because, at a certain point in the summer, a cold weather squirrel will instinctively start to gather and store food no matter where it is (e.g. in a zoo in Florida).
 Return to Text